Timothy Woods

 Note: You can also buy a separate flat, instead of a packer brisket.
 Sometimes the cap isn’t included here because butchers cut it off in the butchering process.

 The point side is the muscly angular part of the brisket, and it has more fat.
 It connects the flat to the rib cage.
-This side has to be trimmed before you cook the brisket.
+This site has to be trimmed before you cook the brisket.

 Note: The brisket will have parts of denser fat, which resemble leather when touched.
 This will never melt, and you’ll just end up with a mouthful of fat.
 This is why this point end fat has to be trimmed.